 We Don’t Need Another Algorithm

-Shift keys – 2022
+Left and Right Shift Keys – 2022

 This sculpture of a physical user interface, keys we tap everyday, highlights the data collected and used then to filter the information shown to users online.
 Each bend in the copper wire represents 500 points of data collected, revealing that Facebook and Google might have 54,000 bits of data they can use to shift and shape our perspectives.
-The LED’s colors shift, on the left from purple to blue, and on the right from purple to red, emphasizing how this data is often used to further polarize the users.
+The LED’s colors shift, on the left from purple to blue, and on the right from purple to red to white, emphasizing how this data is often used to further polarize the users.

 Scream